raghav1482/blogit/README.md

 ## Introduction

-Prompt is built to simplify the process of creating and sharing blogs.
+Blogit is built to simplify the process of creating and sharing blogs.
 It offers a user-friendly interface for writing, formatting, and publishing articles.
 With integrated features for user authentication and content management, Prompt ensures a smooth blogging experience for both writers and readers.

 ## Features